pierreforstmann/mod_sqlite/INSTALL.md

 Access control can be used for different location through Apache's built in user control system.
 Check out Apache documentation for Authentication if you need more information ( http://httpd.apache.org/docs-2.0/howto/auth.html ).
-Here is an example of mod_sqlite3 using basic authentication:
+Here is an example of mod_sqlite using basic authentication:

     <Location /test>
         AuthType Basic